Ellimaaac/Automatic-webp-to-png-Converter/README.md

-# .webp to .png script
+# .all to .png script